Access4all/adg/pages/knowledge/aria/purpose/README.md

 </tablist>
 ```

 It would be great to have something like this natively in HTML, where the browser would provide all behaviour of toggling visibility of elements when activating a tabitem.
-But this didn't happen yet, and maybe never will.
+But this did not happen yet, and maybe never will.

 ### Mimicking a tablist visually